Media executives push back after Trump slams 'Morning Joe' hosts

 "We're at a turning point between their relationship," said Paul Levinson, the author of "Fake News in Real Context" and a professor of media studies at Fordham University.

-He said Trump's actions will require a "more forceful and more explicit" response on behalf of news organizations, which has a responsibility to hold government leaders accountable.
+He said Trump's actions will require a "more forceful and more explicit" response on behalf of news organizations, which have a responsibility to hold government leaders accountable.

 In terms of attacking a member of the media, "these tweets today are really much worse than anything Trump's done — with the exception of Megyn Kelly," Levinson said, referring to Trump's comments in 2015 after a Republican presidential debate moderated by Kelly, now an NBC News anchor, in which he claimed she had "blood coming out of her eyes, blood coming out of her wherever."